hoodoer/JS-Tap/README.md

-# XSS TAP
+# JS-TAP
 Tailored XSS payload that uses iFrame traps to spy on user.
+Can also be used as a post exploitation payload.
 Intended for redteam ops.
 @hoodoer

 This tool is intended to be used on systems you are authorized to attack.